-- i) Cargotec Qatar W.L.L. is engaged in providing maintenance and repair of marine, land based cargo access and control system to off-shore and on-shore oil services and gas facilities. - Iraq-Qatar Transport and Shipping Services Company Ltd. is engaged in providing transportation and ii) shipping logistics and is yet to commence commercial operations. - iii) Hapag Lloyd Qatar W.L.L. is engaged in providing cargo and shipping services. - iv) Qatar Gas Transport Company Limited (NAKILAT) Q.P.S.C. is engaged in the sector of gas transportation either through its own ocean-going vessels or by investing in joint ventures with other parties.
-On 3 February 2019, the Group increased its shareholding in Nakilat from 30.3% to 36.3% for a cash consideration of QR 611 million.
-The Group continued to recognize this investment as an associate, accounting for the proportionate increase in profits and equity equivalent to the additional shareholding.
-During the year ended 31 December 2019, due to increased investment, Group recognised an additional share of profit and share of losses from hedging and fair value reserves amounting to QAR 48.8 million and QAR 21.7 million respectively. - Camartina Shipping INC. is engaged in operation of a time charter of 135,000 m Liquefied Natural v) Gas (LNG) vessel. - vi) Peninsula LNG Transport Ltd No's 1, 2 & 3 were established to acquire, own, and operate a time charter Liquefied Natural Gas (LNG) vessel. - vii) Qatar LNG Transport Ltd. was established to acquire, own, operate a time charter of 135,000 m Liquefied Natural Gas (LNG) vessel. - viii) Man Diesel & Turbo Qatar Navigation W.L.L. is engaged in trading and maintenance of marine engines, equipment's and spare parts. - ix) Even though the share ownership in the companies listed in point (i), (ii), (iii) and (viii) is more than 50%, the Group has only a significant influence over financial and operating policies.
-Therefore these companies have not been considered as subsidiaries of the Group. - The consolidated financial statements have been prepared based on the management accounts of X) these entities as of the reporting date.
+- (i) Cargotec Qatar W.L.L. is engaged in providing maintenance and repair of marine, land based cargo access and control system to off-shore and on-shore oil services and gas facilities. - (ii) Iraq-Qatar Transport and Shipping Services Company Ltd. is engaged in providing transportation and shipping logistics and is yet to commence commercial operations. - (iii) Hapag Lloyd Qatar W.L.L. is engaged in providing cargo and shipping services. - (iv) Qatar Gas Transport Company Limited (NAKILAT) Q.P.S.C. is engaged in the sector of gas transportation either through its own ocean-going vessels or by investing in joint ventures with other parties. - (v) Camartina Shipping INC. is engaged in operation of a time charter of 135,000 m Liquefied Natural Gas (LNG) vessel. - (vi) Peninsula LNG Transport Ltd No's 1, 2 & 3 were established to acquire, own, and operate a time charter Liquefied Natural Gas (LNG) vessel. - (vii) Man Diesel & Turbo Qatar Navigation W.L.L. is engaged in trading and maintenance of marine engines, equipment's and spare parts. - (viii)Even though the share ownership in the companies listed in point (i), (ii), (iii) and (vii) is more than 50%, the Group has only a significant influence over financial and operating policies.
+Therefore these companies have not been considered as subsidiaries of the Group. - (ix) The consolidated financial statements have been prepared based on the management accounts of these entities as of the reporting date.